jeekkd/rsync-backup/README.md

 Purpose
 ===

-A rsync backup script to be ran scheduled by Cron.
+A rsync backup script to be ran scheduled by cron.
 It supports logging and backing up to both network share and locally attached storage which can be set in a variety of combinations

 How to use